How to uncover a bunch of fun Easter eggs hidden in Google Hangouts

 If there’s ever a time for celebrating the Easter Eggs, today’s the day.
 There are a few fun tricks hidden inside Hangouts, Google’s chat platform.

-Everyone using Hangouts has access to a bunch of emoji, but you can shock your friends by making a few unlisted animations appear if you know the secrets:
+Everyone using Hangouts has access to a bunch of emoji, but you can shock your friends my making a few unlisted animations appear if you know the secrets:

 Try typing “LMAO,” “happy birthday,” or “woot:”